YadhunandanC/YadhunandanC/README.md

 ## 🚀 About Me

-🎓 BE in Information Science and Engineering from Sri Siddhartha Institute of Technology, Tumakuru.

 📊 Passionate Data Analyst skilled in Power BI, SQL, Python, Tableau, and Excel.

 🧠 Experienced in data cleaning, visualization, and dashboard creation for business insights.